nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

       runAppServant appEnv action
 ```

-**Note**: Most functions in the source code of a web service run in the context of request.
-This is why I don't really consider this a first level of nesting of `AppServerEnv` into `AppEnv`, and called it "level 0".
+**Note**: Most functions in a web service run in the context of a request.
+This is why I haven't defined a monad for the server context `AppServerEnv` and called it "level 0".
 But if we have some functions that only require these server-wide resources and are not request-specific, we could define a custom monad `AppServer` to run them in.

-We now create `AppServerEnv` and its resources upon application startup, instead of inside the `hoistServer` transformation function:
+Now we create `AppServerEnv` and its resources upon application startup instead of inside the `hoistServer` transformation function:

 ```haskell
 main :: IO ()